nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 Clients MUST re-submit their registration before that period of time has passed, if they want to keep their presentation on the list (once a day, for instance).

 Maintainers MUST remove presentations which ``expirationDate`` has passed from the list.

-### 3.5 Caching

-Since processing the list becomes more costly as it grows, HTTP cache headers MUST be used to avoid reprocessing unchanged lists.
-Clients SHOULD add the ``If-Modified-Since`` header to the list request, specifying the value of the ``Modified-Since`` header of the last successful HTTP response.
-Maintainers MUST add the ``Modified-Since`` header to HTTP their responses, specifying when the list was last updated (presentation added or removed).
-If the list is requested, but nothing changed after ``If-Modified-Since``, the maintainer MUST return a 304 Not Modified response.

 ## 4. Presentation processing